vnmakarov/mir/MIR.md

     * Textual presentation of block type argument in `func` has form `blk:<size>(<var_name>)`.
       The corresponding argument in `call` insn should have analogous form `blk:<the same size>(<local var name containing address of passed block data>)`
     * Block data are passed by value.
-How they are exactly passed is machine-defined:
+How they are exactly passed is machine-defined (please read files mir-<target>.c):
-      * they are always passed on stack for x86-64, aarch64, and s390x
-      * they can (partially) passed through registers and on stack for ppc64
+      * they can be passed on stack, or (partially) in registers, or by address
   * Non-argument function variables are created through API function `MIR_reg_t MIR_new_func_reg (MIR_context_t ctx, MIR_func_t func, MIR_type_t type, const char *name)`
     * The only permitted integer type for the variable is `MIR_T_I64` (or MIR_T_U64???)